-PhD on analysis of microbial experimental evolution to be awarded by the University of Auckland on 1st May 2017
+My PhD for analysis of microbial experimental evolution was awarded by the University of Auckland on 1st May 2017 (thesis submitted Sept.
+2016)

 Title: Small Change?
 Adaptation and its Costs, in Experimental Evolution

 PGDipSci in molecular Biology, University of Auckland 2013.
 Including research papers in ‘the physical basis of molecular genetics’, and ‘science, religion, and atheism’.

 BA|BSc conjoint degrees majoring in Philosophy, Economics, and Biology, UoA 2012.

 American Society of Microbiology, first conference on experimental evolution, Washington DC 2014

 Ian Ramsey Centre for Science and Religion, Human Nature conference, Oxford 2015

 British Society for the Philosophy of Science annual conference, Manchester 2015